vn-ki/YoutubePlayer/README.md

 # YoutubePlayer
 Play videos from YouTube directly using vlc with the ability to stream audio only.
+Built on Gtk 3.

 <p align="center">
   <img src="/images/screenshots/screenshot1.png?raw=true" alt="YouTube Player"/>